En-Query/EncryptedQuery/examples/Examples-README.md

 The Standalone example will query a Phone Data flat file searching for specific Caller numbers.
 The Xetra example will use Flink to query trading data searching for records using a specific Mnemonic.
+The Pcap example has both a standalone data source and a Kafka Streaming source.

 ## Running the examples